Christian-Blank/the-company-os/knowledge-system.rules.md

 These are the foundational mental models to hold when interacting with the knowledge system.

 * **Rule 0.1: Think Graph, Not Folders.** Every document is a node in a web of knowledge.
 Its location in a directory is secondary to its explicit links and metadata.
+For now refer to the repository architecture charta to keep data organized on the local fs, while later we will introduce the graph service solving the location issue.
+Make sure that at all times the graph is valid, for easy migration later.
-* **Rule 0.2: Git is the Single Source of Truth.** The version-controlled markdown file is the canonical record.
-All other databases or views are derivative.
+* **Rule 0.2: Git is for now the Single Source of Truth.** The version-controlled markdown file is the canonical record.
+All other databases or views are derivative until explicitly revised later in this rule after we scale to non-local fs and databases.
 * **Rule 0.3: Every Document is an Atomic Node.** A document should represent one primary concept and be explicitly connected to the graph.
+* **Rule 0.4: Knowledge is a Service Domain.** The knowledge system itself is a service that will evolve from files to APIs while maintaining stable interfaces.

 ---